 Why does it all matter?

-Context, format, and scale influence your communication and based on the message you want to deliver it’s important to know what you’re doing to prevent disasters.
+Context, format, and scale influence your communication, and based on the message you want to deliver, it’s essential to know what you’re doing to prevent disasters.

-When communicating you are explaining to people what is your identity, why you exist, what your business is about and this all helps to build your business’ personality, what marketers call a brand.
+- When communicating, you are explaining to people your identity, why you exist, and what your business is about.
+This helps to build your business’s personality, what marketers call a brand.

-A brand is valuable as it enables a business to scale beyond the person who created it.
-In short, people can relate also to an abstract entity, called brand, as soon as they can perceive this abstract entity has human-like features.
+- A brand is valuable as it enables a business to scale beyond the person who created it.
+In short, people can also relate to an abstract entity, called a brand, as soon as they can perceive this abstract entity has human-like features.

-This demands your communication flow to be in line with what you want to conceive.
-The era of digital platforms seems to demand brand to be there just for the presence’s sake (everyone is there so I must be too).
+- This demands your communication flow align with what you want to conceive.
+The era of digital platforms seems to demand brands to be there just for the presence’s sake (everyone is there, so I must be too).

-That makes small brands, but also larger ones to fall into the trap of losing their message just because they adapt, without too much thinking at the format the platform offers.
+- That makes small brands, but also larger ones, fall into the trap of losing their message just because they adapt without too much thinking about the format the platform offers.

-We saw in this article, how context (what kind of behaviors the platform incentivizes?), format (what format is available on that platform?) and scale (how fast a message can spread on the platform?) can change the meaning of your message altogether.
+- We saw in this article how context (what kind of behaviors the platform incentivizes?), format (what format is available on that platform?), and scale (how fast a message can spread on the platform?) could change the meaning of your message altogether.

-This brings a loss in translation which can translate in loss of brand equity.
-Therefore, before committing for all the platforms out there ask yourself:
+This brings a loss in translation, which can translate into a loss of brand equity.

 - Is this platform in line with my brand identity?